imnuvi/CheatBook/elixir/4_Maps_Dicts_stucts/Maps_dicts_structs.md

 - HashDict
 - Keyword ( module with special implementation to store functions and program options )
 - Set ( module which implements sets )

+<h3>Which to use?</h3>

+- More than one entry with same key - Keyword
+- elements are ordered - Keyword
+- need to pattern match - map
+- more than a hundred entries - Hashmap